danthegoodman1/how_to_be_exceptional/README.md

 I could go into all kinds of manufacturing optimization theory and make an analogy that team members are like machines in a factory, but the above should be enough.

 Specific to engineering, exceptional people perform review of other code first thing in the morning.
 They’re bringing a fresh perspective, and it prevents them from

+## Never be a single point of failure

+> _Exceptional people ensure that they are not the only one who can do something,_
+> _such that if they become unavailable, zero progress can be made._

+Similar to [unblocking your team](#unblocking-your-team-is-your-default-1-priority), being a single point of failure (SPoF) in an organization should be avoided at all costs.

+Removing SPoFs is a high priority task in distributed systems engineering, as well as organization building.
+An organization effectively is a distributed system, where you have components of teammates, teams, organizational groups (e.g. engineering, marketing), and coordination (leadership).

+Becoming a SPoF can arise from a variety of ways:

+- Using a language of framework that only you understand
+- Being the only one with access to deploy code, modify a database, access an admin panel, etc.
+- Writing non-obvious code with no documentation
+- ... and many more

+SPoFs become massive problems during the worst times.

+Imagine having downtime because of a bug in the code, and your entire team (except you) is rushing to figure out how the code even works.
+Hours later, they finally sort out the issue (or have some temporary workaround), but can't deploy the fix because they need your explicit approval in Github for the CI/CD to run, and nobody has direct access to Kubernetes.

+It means that the downtime of the entire organization = your downtime, and humans are not highly available systems.

+While this can be compensated for by [being available](#availability), as we say in distributed systems "2 is 1 and 1 is none".

+It's actually quite trivial to avoid being a SPoF:

+- Choose languages and frameworks that your team is familiar in, or educate them on the new systems
+- Never be someone with sole access to make changes to code, infrastructure, files, or internal tooling
+- Write really good docs.
+So good that someone could understand how the system works without looking at a single line of code (just reading docs).
+Or "good enough that a dumb LLM could contribute".
+  - For higher-level architectural docs, write great markdown files, diagrams, or explainer videos
+- **Educate your team such that you could vanish tomorrow without hard-stopping your organization.**

 ## Always seek to get better, and are not offended